-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-To add one to your home, call your nearest expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest into their home.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Fredericksburg.

 1. Resetting Your Nest Thermostat

 - Reset: A reset erases some or all of your settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
 You can choose from five options:

-- Restart: Turns your Nest off and reboots it while saving your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Turns your Nest off before rebooting it with your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll need to create a new schedule or wait until the Nest learns your schedule.

-- Network: By selecting a network reset, it forgets connection logins and your Nest will no longer be connected to Wi-Fi.
-Use this option if you want your Nest to forget your Wi-Fi password.
+- Network: By selecting a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
+It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi